01787 211115 Award Winning Cottages in Suffolk UK

-Here at Assington Mill, we can offer an unusually wide variety of different experiences: Badger watching (Bob has spent most of his life studying them), Dowsing, all sorts of crafts, Bushcraft etc. See our website, www.assingtonmill.com for full details.
-There are plenty of interesting walks, which we will show you, and it is possible to borrow bicycles to explore the extensive networks of cycle tracks.
+Here at Assington Mill, we can offer an unusually wide variety of different experiences: Badger watching (Bob has spent most of his life studying them) There are plenty of interesting walks, which we will show you, including a lovely one taking you to The Wormington Dragon.
+It is possible to borrow bicycles to explore the extensive networks of cycle tracks.

 Castle Hedingham is nearby with its Norman Motte and Bailey.
 The Moat is one of the finest still standing in Europe.
 Roman Colchester Castle has a good museum.
-Kentwell Hall has been carefully restored over many years and specialises in Tudor re-enactments.
-Long Melford Hall nearby is often open to the public.
+Kentwell Hall at Long Melford has been carefully restored over many years and specialises in Tudor re-enactments.
+Melford Hall run by The National Trust often open to the public.

 Essex and Suffolk contain more listed buildings than most counties.
-Anne is an ex-conservation officer and will be happy to point out all the special places nearby and answer your historic building/architecture questions.
+Bob will be happy to point out all the special places nearby.

-Art galleries: to be found in Lavenham, Colchester (the Minories), Cambridge and the Constable exhibition at Flatford Mill on the River Stour.
+Art galleries: to be found in Lavenham, Long Melford, Colchester (the Minories), Cambridge and the Constable exhibition at Flatford Mill on the River Stour.

 We are very fortunate to have regular and nationally well-known jazz evenings at The Fleece in Nayland.

 Classical music is freely available, especially choral music, and there is an annual Suffolk Villages Early Music Festival in the summer, which takes place in churches within five miles of here, and features international artists.
 The best free show, in our opinion, can be found at the choral evensongs in the Cambridge Colleges.
-Bob and Anne spend a lot of their time singing, so can easily help you find concerts locally.
+Bob has spent a lot of his time singing, so can easily help you find concerts locally.
 Snape Maltings, home of Benjamin Britten, also has a well-known festival and is about an hour by car from here.
 There is also a craft centre and a good pub there, together with some lovely walks along the river.

 Suffolk is an excellent place for a church-crawl and most of them are kept open during the day.
 We can lend you the "Thousand Best Churches" and Pevsner's guides to help you choose which to visit.